Ordering Recommendation

 First- or second-tier screening test for the most common fetal aneuploidy disorders (trisomy 13, trisomy 18, trisomy 21 [Down syndrome], Turner syndrome, sex chromosome aneuploidies [XXX, XXY, XYY]).
 Testing may be offered to pregnant women with singleton pregnancies from 10 weeks gestation to term.
 Test may also be ordered for women who have used an egg donor or for surrogate pregnancies.
 Testing is not offered for women who have a known twin demise.

 ARUP only performs testing on singleton pregnancies.
-Testing of multiple gestations will be performed at Integrated Genetics using the MaterniT21 PLUS Core (chr21,18,13) test; contact ARUP Client Services for submission requirements.
+Multiple gestation samples will be sent to Integrated Genetics for testing using the MaterniT21 PLUS Core (chr21,18,13) test; contact ARUP Client Services for submission requirements.

 Methodology